giantswarm/docs/src/content/advanced/ingress/configuration/index.md

   - How can I rate-limit ingress requests?
   - How can I confgiure a different connection timeout for my ingress?
   - How can I change the Ingress NGINX Controller configmap?
+  - How can I use Ingress NGINX Controller as a Web Application Firewall?
+  - How can I protect my workload from malicious requests?
+  - How can I enable & configure ModSecurity inside of the Ingress NGINX Controller?
 aliases:
   - /guides/advanced-ingress-configuration/
 owner: